 The Pristella Tetra or X-Ray Fish is a deep-bodied tetra species.
-This fish will generally reach about 1 3/4 inches (4.5 cm) in length and has a lifespan of about 4 - 5 years or longer.
-It has a silvery to yellowish body, a large spot on the dorsal and anal fin, and a reddish tail.
-The dorsal and anal fins start out with a yellow stripe, changing to a black stripe, and finally end up with a white tip.
-Very striking.
+This fish will generally reach about 1 3/4 inches (4.5 cm) in length and has a lifespan of about 4 to 5 years, or even longer.
+Its silvery to yellowish body features a large spot on the dorsal and anal fin, and a reddish tail.
+The dorsal and anal fins start with a yellow stripe that changes to a black stripe and ends at a white tip.
+This is a very striking tetra.

-An albino variety has also been developed and is also popular.
-It has pink eyes and pink spots, but a more washed out general body coloration.
-It is even easier to breed than the natural X-Ray Fish, which may be why it is also popular.
+A popular albino variety has also been developed.
+The Albino Pristella Tetra, also known as the Golden X-ray Tetra, has pink eyes and pink spots, but a more washed-out body coloration.
+The albino version is even easier to breed than the natural X-Ray Fish, which may explain its popularity.

 Size of fish - inches: 1.8 inches (4.50 cm)

-Lifespan: 5 years - These fish have a life span of 4 - 5 years or more.
+Lifespan: 5 years - These fish have a lifespan of 4 to 5 years or more.

 Fish Keeping Difficulty

-The Pristella Tetra is a hardy fish that is great for the beginner fish keeper.
-This mass-produced fish is adaptable and will do well in most tank setups within reason.
-Keep the water quality high and a good water turn over and these fish will do great.
+The Pristella Tetra is a hardy fish that is great for the beginning fish keeper, and all available specimens are commercially bred.
+This mass-produced fish is adaptable and will do well in most tank setups, within reason.
+Keep their water quality high with a good current, and these fish will do great.